Gain and phase type multipliers for feedback robustness: Acknowledgement

 which is upper triangular and with $-1$ in the upper left corner, i.e., for these $T$ and $S$ we have that $T^*AT S^*BS$ has an eigenvalue in $-1$.

-Note that the above procedure can be carried out, mutatis mutandis, if $B$ also only has the zero-eigenvalue.
+Note that the above procedure can also be carried out, mutatis mutandis, if $B$ only has the zero-eigenvalue.
 In particular, if $B$ only has the zero-eigenvalue it must also have a Jordan block of size at least $2 \times 2$.
 Using \cite[Thm.~1]{johnson1974field}, by an appropriate selection of $S=S_1S_2$, we can thus make sure that $S_1^*BS_1$ has a nonzero eigenvalue, after which the above procedure can be repeated to select $T$ and $S_2$ so that $(T^*AT)(S^*BS)$ has an eigenvalue in $-1$.
 This means that in the following, we can always assume that both $A$ and $B$ have at least one nonzero eigenvalue.
-In fact, for any non-sectorial (an hence nonzero) matrix $A$ and arbitrary nonzero matrix $B$, a similar argument to the preceding one shows that $\det(I + T^*AT S^*BS) = 0$ for some $S,T \in \gln$, since the angular numerical range of $A$ is the entire complex plane (see \cite[Thm.~1]{johnson1974field}).
+In fact, for any matrix $A$ that is nonzero and which is not sectorial and any arbitrary nonzero matrix $B$, a similar argument to the preceding one shows that $\det(I + T^*AT S^*BS) = 0$ for some $S,T \in \gln$, since the angular numerical range of $A$ is the entire complex plane (see \cite[Thm.~1]{johnson1974field}).

 The above argument shows that a necessary condition for \eqref{eq:TATstarSBSstar_proof_1} to hold is that both $A,B$ are semi-sectorial.
 By \cite[Thm.~5]{furtado2003spectral} this means that, without loss of generality, we can restrict ourselves to consider matrices of the form